Denperidge/opf-spec/README.md

 {
     "isrc": "ISRCODE",
     "song_name": "The title of a song.
-Used for basic display and/or looking up a missing ISRC, if applicable", "artist_name": "The title of a song.
+Used for basic display and/or looking up a missing ISRC, if applicable", "artist_name": "The main artist of a song.
 Used for basic display and/or looking up a missing ISRC, if applicable", }
 ```